NotYourFreak/Pluto-Privacy-Policy/Spaca-Privacy-Policy.md

 ________________________________________________________________________________________

-• Aria. ™ What Will Store?
+• Spaca. ™ What Will Store?

-• Spooky™ will Store User ids & Guild Ids For Moderation Commands Purpose
+• Spaca. ™ will Store User ids & Guild Ids For Moderation Commands Purpose

 • We Don't Store Ur Privacy Only Bot will Store Guild IDs And User Ids

-• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Aria. ™ Is Fully Trusted Bot
+• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Spaca. ™ Is Fully Trusted Bot

 ________________________________________________________________________________________

-• Invite Aria. ™ And Support Us
+• Invite Spaca. ™ And Support Us

-• Invite Aria. ™ Now <3.
+• Invite Spaca. ™ Now <3.

 • Join Support Server And Say If U Feel Any Bugs